-It’s a yard worker, sitting beside the water’s edge, looking out over the harbor, his pant legs are frayed to the shape of his boots, and he’s eating a gourmet lunch from a high-tech lunchbox.
+It’s a yard worker, sitting beside the water’s edge, looking out over the harbor.
+His pant legs are frayed to the shape of the top of his boots, and he’s eating a gourmet lunch from a high-tech lunchbox.

 Portland is a happy mix of old and new.
-The waterfront is a real working commercial force – hauling $616.5 million in fish, alone.
+The waterfront is a real commercial force – hauling $616.5 million in fish, alone.
 And that’s not all –

-Moving up the hillside into downtown; 18th century federal style buildings sit uncomfortably next to their modern, multi-storied, grandchildren.
-The new generation – made from; triple pained glass; brushed stainless steel; and polished basalt – stand brazenly against their aging ancestors.
+Moving up the hillside is downtown – where 18th century, federal style, buildings sit uncomfortably next to their modern, multi-storied, grandchildren.
+The new generation is made from different stock; triple pained glass; brushed stainless steel; and polished basalt.
+The new generation stands brazenly next to their aging ancestors.

 The emerging modern city is rising from the clunky cobbled streets – which are quickly disappearing into the sinkholes of time.

-Add fresh local ingredients, unique New England cooking traditions, and the continual rising tide of local breweries – about 40 in Maine altogether, with 22 of them in the Portland area alone – the perfect storm is born.
+Add, fresh local ingredients, unique New England cooking traditions, and the continually rising tide of local breweries – about 40 in Maine and 22 in the Portland area alone – the perfect storm is born.
 Although, in this case, the conditions are favorable.